Funded Projects

 The Defeating Embryonal Cancer in Young People Together (DECRYPT) Research Grant is intended to challenge the current childhood embryonal cancer landscape by providing funding for a research project that will address an unmet need for these pediatric brain cancers.
 The DECRYPT grant is designed to fund research that will ideally lead to a significant change in the understanding, diagnosis, and/or treatment of childhood embryonal brain tumours.

-The DECRYPT Research Grant will provide a significant investment of $600,000 CAD for one 4-year research project.
-The grant competition will open in early 2023.
+The DECRYPT Research Grant provides a significant investment of $600,000 CAD for one 4-year research project.

 This grant is co-funded by Kindred Foundation, Cancer Research Society, The Phoebe Rose Rocks Foundation, The Miracle Marnie Foundation, Childhood Cancer Canada and Tali's Fund.